Northwest Alliances

 Dr. Rebecca Jabbour is a Professor of Biology at Saint Mary’s College of California.
 She has a PhD in Biological Anthropology from City University of New York, and she studies human and ape evolution.
 Her current projects focus on Neanderthal fossils and gorilla skeletal variation.
 Faculty mentoring has been an area of particular interest in her professional development, and her service as a member of the Rank & Tenure Committee and as Department Chair has deepened her interest in effective approaches to mentoring.
 Among other leadership roles, she has been Chair of the Program Review Committee, and she will be Vice Chair of the Academic Senate in 2024-25.

-A photo of Dr. Jung Kim
+Dr. Jung Kim headshot

 Dr. Jung Kim